palantir/fedstart-helm-charts/charts/ga/vector/README.md

 ### Config Overrides

-This is an example configuration intended to show options when configuring vector.

-- Transform the kube pod logs, dropping the node_labels and namespace_labels
-- Forward the transformed pod logs to loki gateway service and configures searchable labels
+This is an example configuration showing how to forward kube pod logs to your loki gateway service and configure the searchable labels.
-- The commented out sections which sample every 100th log message and print it to the vector pod logs which can be useful for debugging.

-Make sure to update as appropriate for your use case.

 ```yaml
   overrides: